 On behalf of the North East Joint Transport Committee we believe that the key to achieving the region’s long-term economic plan lies in upgrading the East Coast Main Line.

 As a region, the North East relies on this vital line for all of our services to London, Scotland and the Midlands, as well as to Leeds and Manchester.

 Currently the route is operating at full capacity as between Northallerton, Newcastle and Berwick, the line consists of only two tracks.
 This means any high-speed services – which could reach up to 125mph – must compete for space alongside local rail services and freight.
 As a result, punctuality is steadily declining, and hold-ups caused by other trains is the biggest single cause of delay.
 Given that the line last saw major investment three decades ago, investment is well overdue to make it faster and more resilient.

-We are specifically calling for this investment to be made over the period 2024-34.
 Work on this is ongoing, see our news section for updates.